 The overall goal of this training program is to provide students with a visionary perspective on pharmaceutical sciences and the drug discovery and development process.
 Students who complete this program will be uniquely suited to perform basic and clinical research and to translate the results of the research to clinical practice.
 The course of study will prepare graduates for careers in academia, as faculty members in schools and colleges of pharmacy, government, leaders in drug discovery and development in the pharmaceutical industry, or other health settings where they will engage in academic instruction, clinical care and research.
 A distinction between this dual PharmD/PhD and other joint doctoral programs is that training for the PharmD/PhD degree is envisioned to be closely aligned with the drug development process as well as therapeutic practices and outcomes.
-Students in the PharmD/PhD program will meet will meet all requirements for licensure as a pharmacist in the State of California.
+Students in the PharmD/PhD program will meet all requirements for licensure as a pharmacist in the State of California.

 - Following successful completion of the second year of the PharmD curriculum, students devote all academic time to research for their PhD thesis project.

 - Once they have completed all of the requirements for the PhD degree, students return to complete the third (pre-clinical) and fourth (Advanced Pharmacy Practice Experiences) years for the PharmD degree.

 - Following successful completion of all of the requirements, the candidate will be awarded both the PharmD and the PhD degree.
 It is anticipated that the program will take, on average, 7 or 8 years to complete the requirements for the joint degrees.